 Closer to Home

-The Marketplace at Collegeville Shopping Center is located on Route 29 just minutes away and features a Redner’s Warehouse Market, the state Wine and Spirits store, cleaners, Great Clips for Hair, and a variety of restaurants, including the closest Mexican restaurant, Tortuga’s.
+The Marketplace Shopping Center is adjacent to the Collegeville Shopping Center and features a Redner’s Warehouse Market, cleaners, Great Clips for Hair, and a variety of restaurants.
 Just past this shopping center is a CVS pharmacy located at the intersection of Route 29 and Park Ave.

-The Providence Town Center is located just 10 minutes away (past the Marketplace Shopping Center) and is full of great places to shop, dine, and enjoy some time with friends (including: DSW, Best Buy, Staples, Home Goods, Wegmans, the Movie Tavern - which is a movie theater as well as full service restaurant, Olive Garden, P.F.
-Changs, and many more).
+The Providence Town Center is located a few minutes down the road from the Marketplace Shopping Center and is full of great places to shop, dine, and enjoy some time with friends including: DSW, Best Buy, Staples, Home Goods, Wegmans, the Movie Tavern - which is a movie theater as well as full service restaurant, Olive Garden, P.F.
+Changs, Red Robin, Starbucks and many more.

-Heading in the opposite direction down main street will send you towards the Trappe Shopping Center at 1st Avenue and Main Street in Trappe.
-This shopping center houses a Dollar Tree, cleaners, and other various shops.
+Exiting right out of the college onto Main Street will send you towards the Trappe Shopping Center at 1st Avenue and Main Street in Trappe.
+This shopping center houses a Dollar Tree, True Value, Escape Trappe and other various shops.

-Continuing away from Campus at the intersection of Ridge Pike and Township Line Road you will find a large shopping center with a Giant, Target, A.C.
-Moore Arts and Crafts, and many more.
+Continuing down the road away from Campus at the intersection of Ridge Pike and Township Line Road, you will find a large shopping center with a Giant, Target, A.C.
+Moore Arts and Crafts, and many others.

 For a local, downtown and intimate shopping experience, try Phoenixville (south on Route 29) or Skippack (north on Route 113) for gifts, furnishings, antiques, specialty foods, restaurants, and bars.
 Downtown Phoenixville also houses the infamous Colonial Theatre which opened its doors in 1903.
 The theater features a reenactment of a scene from the 1958 science fiction classic, The Blob.

-Other more informal options include McDonald’s and Subway in the Collegeville Shopping Center, Dunkin’ Donuts and Wendy’s in the Marketplace.
-Also, do not ignore Wawa on South Collegeville Road—more than a convenience store, Wawa holds a special place in the hearts of many who would argue their sandwiches are the best around.
+More informal options include McDonald’s in the Collegeville Shopping Center, Dunkin’ Donuts and Wendy’s in the Marketplace Shopping Center.
+Also, do not ignore Wawa on South Collegeville Road, more than a convenience store, Wawa holds a special place in the hearts of many who would argue their sandwiches are the best around.